beltranaceves/hex-template/README.md

 # HexTemplate

 Starter project for HEX packages.
-Includes a GH action to publish to hex.pm on push, using gitflow with release/develop.
+Includes a GH action to publish to hex.pm on push.

-## Setup

 1. First, create a key on your [Hex.pm dashboard](https://hex.pm/dashboard/keys).